 Jabra Evolve 80

 When we gave a comprehensive overview of the Jabra 75, we thought the headset producers had outdone themselves.
-It turns out they’ve continued to develop powerful hardware to perfectly complement your call center software.
+It turns out they’ve continued to develop powerful hardware to perfectly complement your cloud-based software for call centers.

 Comfort, call quality, and premium design make this Jabra headset a well-rounded option for Skype calls.
 The large ear cups surround the ear and provide quality cushioning.
 Added to the plush leather material and the padding around the headband, and this is a headset that can be worn for hours without discomfort.
 This is an entirely wired headset that uses a 3.5 jack that can connect to a USB dongle, so it’s easily usable on both smartphones and desktop/laptop PCs.